strimzi/strimzi-kafka-oauth/examples/README.md

 The Keycloak based demo uses a set of preconfigured realms containing configurations for clients and users.
 The `kafka` image is based on a recent `quay.io/strimzi/kafka` image with included strimzi-kafka-oauth jars produced by the build of the current branch (see: `docker/kafka-oauth-strimzi`).

-Some of the demo configurations only set up the OAuth authentication, some also configure a custom authorization, using the authorizer for use with `Keycloak Authorization Services` (`docker/kafka-oauth-strimzi/compose-authz.yaml` and `docker/kafka-oauth-strimzi/compose-kraft-authz.yaml`).
+Some of the demo configurations only set up the OAuth authentication, some also configure a custom authorization, using the authorizer for use with `Keycloak Authorization Services` (`docker/kafka-oauth-strimzi/compose-authz.yaml`).

 Preparing